siddheshshelar0327/springboot-rule-engine/README.md

-# 🧠 Spring Boot Rule Engine - Week 1 (Zeotap Assignment)
+# 🧠 Spring Boot Rule Engine - Week 1

 This is the **Week 1 milestone** of a Rule Evaluation Engine built using **Java**, **Spring Boot**, and **MySQL**.
 It is part of the **Zeotap Intern Assignment**.